fusionjs/fusionjs.github.io/documentation/docs/learning-fusionjs-tutorial/index.md

 # Learning Fusion.js Tutorial

 This tutorial will cover building a Fusion.js app from scratch.
-We will be walking through step-by-step how to build a simple app that displays post data from Twitter.
+We will be walking through step-by-step how to build a simple app that fetches data from X and displays Y.

 It will be helpful to read through the [Core Concepts](/docs/core-concepts) of Fusion.js before running through this tutorial but it is not required as we will explain as we go along.
 Some basic understanding of making HTTP requests/responses and familiarity with React are also recommended.

-[Intro Image Here]

 ### Prerequisites